Before I became an SEO content specialist, I studied civil engineering.

 What I dislike about Oracle Primavera:

-- Navigating the system wasn’t always as intuitive as I had hoped, especially when working with work breakdown structures (WBS), Gantt charts, and custom reporting.
+- I’ve noticed that G2 users often call out issues with navigating the system, particularly when working with work breakdown structures (WBS), Gantt charts, and custom reporting.

 What G2 users dislike about Oracle Primavera: